Our Rating System

 Wine 360s: beyond 100 points

 The Real Review comes with our unique Wine 360s, a simple approach for consumers to identify great wineries, wines, and value for money.
-The Certificates of Excellence, Top Wineries lists, Top Wines lists, Top Rank and Top Value awards give you exciting new marketing angles to showcase a winery’s wines to their customers.
+Our Top Wineries lists and Certificates, Top Wines lists, Top Rank and Top Value awards give you exciting new marketing angles to showcase a winery’s wines to their customers.

 In many ways more interesting than a 100pt rating, the wine’s ranking shows where it stands relative to its peers of the same variety/style and region.

 Show the value-for-money of a wine based on the average price to be paid for the same quality level and variety/style.